-In conclusion, we have built a general model that connects stereotyped behavior to stimulus.
+In conclusion, we have solved what we defined as a grand problem in stimulus-response quantification and built a general model that connects stereotyped behavior to stimulus in the context of C. elegans heat-induced escape responce.
 With a language to describe this relationship, it is now possible to study quantitatively the effects of genetics and chemicals on this sensorimotor behavior.
-We believe that the utility of the model is quite general and could be applied to different model system.
+We believe that the utility of the model is quite general and could be applied to different model systems.
 However, we particularly hope that this work helps further establish C. elegans as a model for nociceptive research.